This is the story of 3 change agents, where we explore different agile coaching styles.

 James was not asked to renew his contract and the team are now highly suspicious of anything to do with Agile.
 Next time they are going to call the essential improvements they still need to make something else.

 HARRY – THE AGILE COACH WITH NO PROFESSIONAL COACHING EXPERIENCE

 The Agile Coach with no professional coaching experience is a knowledgeable expert who focuses on growing others mostly through training and mentoring and often because of exasperation of others, through telling and selling ideas they genuinely feel are right.
 Unlike the Unquestionable Expert the Agile Coach has some humility.

 Harry invites the leadership team to a workshop where they can explore their situation and he guides them to the right practices.
-Harry knows every situation is different and so he needs to work with the team to help them come to the right solution.
+He knows every situation is different.
+Therefore, he needs to work with the team to help them come to the right solution.